 5. Susie Weston, Programme Manager Barclays Capital

-Susie Weston won the Technology Category of this year’s Woman of Achievement Awards in London.
+Susie Weston won the Technology Category of the 2012 Woman of Achievement Awards in London.
 Susie is a Programme Manager at Barclays Capital.
 Jonathan Soar from the The Worshipful Company of Information Technologists, which sponsored the Award said, “Susie has shown herself to be an excellent example of both a lady technologist and a champion of other women.
 Susie has run many successful large IT projects and turned around failing ones, bringing them to a successful conclusion.
 Susie has also introduced the Women in IT Group to Barclays Capital which looks at women’s careers from graduate recruitment onwards.
 Mentoring has been introduced together with a series of networking events; this has had the happy result of increased staff retention, not least through mothers returning to work who, in turn, are now coaching other women.”

 6. Louise Hardy, Infrastructure Director, CLM